journeadrien/scholar2sql/README.md

 ## Why this approach

-Automated literature screening with large language models (LLMs) provides significant benefits for navigating the complex landscape of scientific literature:
+Automated literature screening with large language models (LLMs) offers significant advantages for navigating the intricate world of scientific literature:
 <br/><br/>
 ### 1- Cost Efficiency

-Running LLMs can be resource-intensive, but generating outputs once and storing them maximizes efficiency.
-This reduces repeated processing, saving time and costs while allowing for easy access to processed data.
+LLMs serve as personal assistants, providing valuable outputs that can be structured and stored for broader accessibility.
+By generating results once and organizing them in an understandable format, we enhance efficiency.
+This approach minimizes redundant processing, saving both time and costs, while ensuring processed data is readily available to everyone.
 <br/><br/>
 ### 2- Managing Information Overload

-The volume of scientific publications is overwhelming, making manual reviews impractical.
-LLMs can quickly process large datasets, filtering and prioritizing relevant information.
-They also help identify inconsistencies and errors in the literature, highlighting areas for further investigation.
+The sheer volume of scientific publications can be overwhelming, making manual reviews impractical.
+Our approach aims to create a tool that not only processes large datasets swiftly but also facilitates the comparison of scientific results.
+This helps in distinguishing truth from falsehood, filtering out irrelevant information, and pinpointing inconsistencies and errors in the literature, thereby highlighting critical areas for further investigation.
 <br/><br/>

 ## Installation